 What Causes Cataracts?

 Aside from being a part of the natural aging process, it is not yet known what causes cataracts.
 However, some potential risk factors include diabetes, ultraviolet (UV) light exposure, smoking cigarettes, drug abuse, extensive alcohol consumption, and a family history of cataracts.

 Although you will need a friend or family member to drive you home after surgery, many patients are able to see well enough to drive within one day.
 Some patients may not be comfortable enough with their range of vision right away, and will typically wait a few days before they feel safe to drive again.

 Will I Still Need Glasses or Contact Lenses After Surgery?

 Standard cataract surgery does not address other vision problems.
-However, Custom Cataract Surgery with a toric IOL or Custom Premium Cataract Surgery with either a multifocal or accommodating IOL can help address multiple vision issues simultaneously, and can reduce or eliminate the need for corrective eyewear.
+However, our Personalized or Custom Laser Cataract Surgery options can reduce or eliminate the need for corrective eyewear.

 Learn More About Cataracts and Cataract Surgery

 If you think you may be developing cataracts, or would like more information about cataracts and cataract surgery, please contact Nevada Eye Consultants today.
 Our friendly staff will be happy to answer your questions, and can assist you in scheduling a consultation with one of our surgeons for more personalized answers to your questions.